 Robin Sydney (Sarah Leigh), Gary Busey (Millard Findlemeyer/Voice of the Gingerdead Man), Ryan Locke (Amos Cadbury), Alexia Aleman (Lorna Deane), Larry Cedar (Jimmy Dean), Jonathan Chase (Brick Fields), Margaret Blye (Betty Leigh), Daniela Melgoza (Julia), James Snyder (Jeremy Leigh), Newell Alexander (James Leigh)

 Sarah Leigh is the only survivor after Millard Findlemeyer invades the family bakery and kills her father and brother.
-One year later and with her mother drinking heavily, Sarah is struggling to keep the bakery afloat on her own.
+One year later, Sarah is struggling to keep the bakery afloat on her own.
 However, she is facing pressure to shut her down from Jimmy Dean who is about to open a restaurant across the street.
-News then comes that Millard Findlemeyer has been executed.
-As Sarah catches Dean’s spoilt daughter Lorna sneaking into the bakery to plant a rat, the gingerbread man she has just placed in the oven comes to life.
+News then comes that Findlemeyer has been executed.
+Just as Sarah catches Dean’s spoilt daughter Lorna sneaking into the bakery to plant a rat, the gingerbread man she has placed in the oven comes to life.
 She realises that Findlemeyer’s spirit has been incarnated in the gingerbread man.
 It pursues her, Lorna and the workers around the bakery, determined to kill them all.

 Producer and occasional director Charles Band has been one of the most prolific makers of low-budget films in the last half-century.
 Band began making movies in the 1970s.
 Along with his now late father Albert, the two formed Empire Productions in the 1980s and went on to set up Full Moon Productions and a variety of successors to that.
 During his time, Charles Band had put out multiple series of low-budget genre films including the Ghoulies, Trancers, Subspecies, Prehysteria! and Puppetmaster series, among many others.
 (See below for Charles Band’s other films as director).

 On the other hand, The Gingerdead Man is hamstrung by its cheapness.
 Bar a couple of scenes, the action is confined to the storefront and kitchen of a bakery.
 Not even the scene where Gary Busey is executed is depicted.
-The title character is reliant on Band regular John Carl Buechler’s cut-price makeup effects, which are even cheaper and less convincing than usual.
+The title character is reliant on cut-price makeup effects from Band regular John Carl Buechler, which are even cheaper and less convincing than usual.
 Unlike say the dolls in the Puppetmaster series, the Gingerdead Man gets no personality beyond Gary Busey’s voicing and is a weak threat.
 Certainly, there is the appealing ridiculousness of one scene where the Gingerdead Man drives a car at a victim but the various despatches are otherwise unmemorable.

 The film produced several sequels with Gingerdead Man 2: Passion of the Crust (2008) and Gingerdead Man 3: Saturday Night Cleaver (2011).
 The Gingerdead Man was then crossed over with the Evil Bong series, which features a demonic bong pipe, in Gingerdead Man vs Evil Bong (2013).